MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

 ![Poorly shaped skill zone](media/skill-zone-bad-example.PNG "Poorly shaped skill zone")

 > [!TIP]
-> For **Display effectiveness** zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.
+> For Display effectiveness zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.

 ## Sort the Skills list

 If you have a lot of skills on your camera, you might want to sort the list to find the skill you're looking for.

-To sort or filter the Skills list:
+To sort the Skills list:

 - Select the **Sort** ![Filter button](media/filter-button.PNG "Filter button") button at the top of the skills page.